 Future research will be needed to investigate if 1.5 grams per day of ARA also has benefit when the participants are known to be consuming adequate protein and undergoing a periodized resistance training program designed to promote muscle growth.

 Muscle power output appeared to benefit from ARA supplementation in the current and previous research.
 The mechanism for this finding remains to be determined.
-It is possible that ARA modulates neuromuscular signaling through its incorporation into cell membranes, similar to EPA and DHA as discussed in ERD #12.
+It is possible that ARA modulates neuromuscular signaling through its incorporation into cell membranes, similar to EPA and DHA as discussed in Study Deep Dives #12.
 At least one study supports the notion that ARA increases neurotransmitter firing from nerve cells.
 More research investigating why ARA supplementation increases muscle power output is warranted.

 The rat experiment found largely null findings with regard to the effects of ARA supplementation on anabolic and catabolic signaling pathways, muscle protein synthesis, inflammatory gene expression, and muscle tissue gene expression.
 Additionally, the previously mentioned trial found no significant effect of ARA supplementation on muscle protein content or gene expression, supporting the findings of the current study.